 561 Piermont Rd

 Demarest, NJ 07627

-Chris Gustin In 1975, Chris entered the MFA program at Alfred University where he studied under storied faculty members Randall, Turner, Cushing, Hepburn and Higby.
+Chris Gustin In 1975, Chris entered the MFA program at Alfred University, where he studied under storied faculty members Randall, Turner, Cushing, Hepburn, and Higby.
 During his second year at Alfred, Chris met Karen Karnes and was immediately drawn to her fiery character and the seriousness with which she approached her work and the business around it.
-Her approach was inspirational to Gustin as he began to make plans for life after school.
-Shortly after, Gustin moved to Guilford, Connecticut and opened his first professional studio.
-In 1986, Gustin collaborated with Margaret Griggs, George Mason and Lynn Duryea to form the Watershed Center For The Ceramic Arts in an abandoned brick factory in Newcastle, ME.
+Her approach was inspirational to him as he began to make plans for life after school.
+Shortly after, Chris moved to Guilford, Connecticut and opened his first professional studio.
+In 1986, Gustin collaborated with Margaret Griggs, George Mason, and Lynn Duryea to form Watershed Center For The Ceramic Arts in an abandoned brick factory in Newcastle, ME.
 Their vision was to create a place for clay artists to live and work in community that nurtures the evolution of artistic practice.
-Following his early successes, Gustin was invited to join the faculty in The Program In Artisanry at Boston University which later through many transformations, becomes part of UMASS Dartmouth, now one of the top ceramics programs in the nation.
-In 1999, Gustin retired to a full-time studio practice in South Dartmouth where he lives with his wife, artist Nancy Train-Smith.
+Following his early successes, Chris was invited to join the faculty at The Program In Artisanry at Boston University which later through many transformations, became part of UMass Dartmouth, now one of the top ceramics programs in the nation.
+In 1999, Chris retired to a full-time studio practice in South Dartmouth where he lives with his wife, artist Nancy Train-Smith.